yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

   **Behavior**:
   - If both are `NULL`, the script analyzes the full available Query Store history in each database.
   - If provided, the script filters Query Store runtime stats intervals to those that overlap the specified window.

 > [!IMPORTANT]
 > Some SQL Server versions expose limited interval end-time metadata in Query Store.
 In those cases, the script may fall back to using the maximum observed `start_time` for interval bounding, and it will flag this via `INTERVAL_END_FALLBACK`.
 This does not invalidate results, but it can slightly reduce temporal precision when slicing narrow windows.
+>
+> Narrow windows can be affected more visibly by this limitation, so interpret fine-grained slicing with extra care.

 > [!TIP]
 > - Use the widest reasonable window that cleanly maps to your replay period.
 > - Avoid overly tight windows unless you are certain about Query Store interval boundaries.

+> [!WARNING]
+> Overly tight windows can produce misleading deltas if Query Store intervals do not align cleanly to your replay boundaries.
+When in doubt, widen the window to fully cover replay and exclude only obvious warm-up/ramp-down.

 ### Metric Configuration